Police Explorer Program (Post 3775)

 - Work sporting events and park and recreation activities

-To request a reserve officer, please complete the Reserve Officer Request form (.PDF) and return it to the Maple Grove Police Department.
+To request a reserve officer to be present at an event, please complete the Reserve Officer Request form (.PDF) and return it to the Maple Grove Police Department.

 Benefits of becoming a reserve officer: